 - Provide all required administrative functions including UPWP maintenance, accounting, financial reporting, personnel administration, meeting organization, preparation of meeting materials and minutes or summaries, presentation preparation and follow-up, office management, contract administration, and necessary purchases software for transportation planning, etc. - Coordinate with VDOT and DRPT staff, HRMPO TAC and Policy Board members, etc., to review and amend plans and policies to ensure that all program elements are compliant with applicable state and federal regulations and guidance. - Support the activities of the HRMPO through the organization of regular meetings among stakeholders, preparation of reports, presentations, agendas, minutes, and mailings for all Policy Board, TAC and other meetings, as well as attendance at those meetings.
-Attendance at staff meetings and timekeeping are included in this task. - Provide on-going training and development of staff and Board/Committee members to make certain that they are familiar with new and updated federal and state transportation regulations/guidelines, and are prepared to respond to the challenges and demands of this region.

-- Represent the HRMPO on the Virginia Association of Metropolitan Planning Organizations (VAMPO). - Manage the on-call consultant programs for the use of the HRMPO and its member localities and assist with contract administration and project management services. - Continue to incorporate the 2021 FHWA and FTA Planning Emphasis Areas (PEAs) into MPO work activities related to clean energy, equity, complete streets, public involvement, planning and environmental linkages, and transportation planning data sharing to address national transportation planning goals and priorities that meet regional and local needs.
+Attendance at staff meetings and timekeeping are included in this task. - Provide on-going training and development of staff and Board/Committee members to make certain that they are familiar with new and updated federal and state transportation regulations/guidelines and are prepared to respond to the challenges and demands of this region. - Represent the HRMPO on the Virginia Association of Metropolitan Planning Organizations (VAMPO). - Manage the on-call consultant programs for the use of the HRMPO and its member localities and assist with contract administration and project management services. - Incorporate the 2021 FHWA and FTA Planning Emphasis Areas (PEAs) into MPO work activities to address national transportation planning goals and priorities that meet regional and local needs.